lab-cosmo/chemiscope/docs/src/tutorial.rst

         // list of properties in this dataset "properties": {
-            // each property have a name, a target and some values
+            // Each property have at least a name, a target and some values.
+            // Optional entries for the units and descriptions can also be added.
             <name>: {
                 // the property target: is it defined per atom or for the full
                 // structures